jumba23/api-design-node-ts/README.md

 - express <npm i express>
 - typescript <npm i typescript ts-node @types/node --save-dev>
-- prisma <npm i prisma --save-dev>
+- prisma - CLI -<npm i prisma --save-dev>
+- prisma client - this is basically SDK for database <npm i @prisma/client --save> .This is how we talk to database